-pdf bibtex code poster 12 citations short conference paper
+pdf bibtex code slides poster 41 citations short conference paper

 Appeared in: Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2023)